Nkurumwa/Hotel_booking/README.md

 ## Known bugs
 - The application is not fully functioning especially save.

+## Note
+- Still working on save and book codes.

 ## BDD
 |User register| User logs in| Books a hotel|
 |-------------|------------|------------------|